Andersonlimahw/bytebank-app-fiap/docs/google-auth/GOOGLE_AUTH_SETUP.md

    - Ensure the Web Client ID is correctly configured in Firebase
    - Check that Google Sign-In is enabled in Firebase Authentication

-3. **"hasPlayServices failed"**
+3. If AuthSession fails to open
-   - This is normal on iOS - the app will fallback to AuthSession
+   - Ensure `scheme` is configured in `app.json` and matches the `makeRedirectUri({ scheme: 'bytebank' })` usage
-   - On Android, ensure Google Play Services are installed
+   - On native dev, AuthSession will use the Expo proxy automatically

 4. **"Login Google cancelado"**
    - User cancelled the login process